 \textit{Limitations and Future Work.} While our work offers practical empirical guidance for uplift modeling in precision marketing, it has several limitations that suggest avenues for future exploration.
 Firstly, we focus on four common biases, but other important challenges in personalized marketing, such as data imbalance \citep{nyberg2021uplift}, limited supervision \citep{panagopoulos2024uplift}, and carryover effects \citep{shi2023dynamic}, remain unexamined.
-Investigating how these factors influence the model performance and evaluation metric robustness would be a valuable next step.
-Secondly, while this study involves a rigorous empirical analysis, the scope is primarily constrained to the Hillstrom benchmark dataset.
-This selection was intended to provide a controlled experimental environment with reduced noise.
-However, it is possible that these results do not fully account for the substantial variability found in diverse real-world industrial contexts.
+Investigating how these factors influence model performance and the robustness of evaluation metrics would be a valuable next step.
+Secondly, while this study involves a rigorous empirical analysis, the scope is primarily limited to the Hillstrom benchmark dataset.
+This choice was intended to provide a controlled experimental environment with reduced noise.
+However, the findings may not fully generalize to the substantial variability found in diverse real-world industrial contexts.
 Therefore, future research is needed to evaluate the applicability of this framework across a broader range of industrial datasets.
 Thirdly, this study evaluates nine representative uplift models rather than more recent architectural developments.
 This choice is based on the premise that many newer models are iterative modifications of these established paradigms.
 By examining these foundational models, we seek to understand how standard architectural frameworks are affected by specific biases.
-This analysis may serve as a useful reference for researchers when considering different architectural paradigms in future work.
+This analysis may serve as a useful reference for researchers when considering different architectural paradigms.
 Fourthly, spillover effects in this study are primarily predicated on Euclidean distance rather than more intricate network structures.
-This design is a deliberate attempt to parsimoniously isolate the potential impact of spillover effects on model performance, thereby reducing the likelihood of interference from other confounding factors.
+This design is a deliberate attempt to isolate the potential impact of spillover effects on model performance, thereby reducing the likelihood of interference from other confounding factors.
 We acknowledge that this approach is a simplification.
 Therefore, future research could explore more sophisticated spillover mechanisms that better reflect real-world complexities while continuing to refine methods for decoupling these effects from extraneous variables.
-Fifthly, although our findings demonstrate that Uplift and AUUC exhibit high evaluative stability, we still recommend a multi-metric approach in practical applications to ensure a comprehensive performance profile.
+Fifthly, although our findings demonstrate that Uplift and AUUC exhibit high evaluation stability, a multi-metric approach is recommended in practical applications to ensure a comprehensive performance profile.
 Furthermore, the continuous development of novel metrics remains essential to further enhance assessment reliability across diverse and complex bias scenarios.